 Population

-This vast territory has a
+The vast territory of Alaska has a

-population of just 742,000 people (est. 2018)
+population of just 732,673 people (est. 2021)

-Juneau; the city is located in the Alaskan panhandle in the southeast region (Inside Passage), the largest and most populous city is
+Juneau; the city is located in the Alaskan panhandle in the southeast region (Inside Passage).
+The largest and most populous city is

 Cities and Towns in Alaska